Disclaimer

 Another way to describe it is your annual rental income, as a percentage of the total value of the property.
 A rental yield is usually one of, if not the most important consideration for any buy-to-let investor.
 The calculation helps determine if an investment will not only cover your ongoing costs, but also provide a healthy, realistic return.

 Generally though, rental yield calculations fall into two categories: gross and net.
-If you’re wondering how to best calculate rental yield, you’ll want to focus on costs.
+If you’re wondering how to best work out yield of a rental property, you’ll want to focus on costs.
 This is important to note.

 Some of the example calculations you’ll find online will be gross yields, meaning none of the costs associated with owning a property will be taken into account.
 A net yield calculation, sometimes known as “true yield”, will break down what you’ll get after costs.

 A rental yield will be affected by varying costs and economic factors.
 Demand in the housing market, property prices, interest rates, and inflation can all affect your yield.
-But, by calculating a rental yield (gross or net) you’ll have a centralised figure to work with.
+But, by working out the yield of a rental property (gross or net) you’ll have a centralised figure to work with.
 Knowing what you may receive down the line could help you determine whether the property investment will be worth your time and effort.

 Source: Axa, Simply Business